wp-plugins/digishop/readme.txt

 * added sanbox paypal email in the settings (useful when testing with sandbox)
 * added .htaccess in data/ folder
 * added aggressive logging. the log file is made up hash and date for harder guessing.
 It should not be accessible because of htaccess
-* Rearranged settings menu screen
+* rearranged settings menu screen
+* showing the max upload size (hosting dependant)
 * fixes and tweaks

 = 1.0.3 =